 Airport Security Screening Options

-If you qualify for TSA PreCheck, look for the priority screening line – it should save you a lot of time.
+If you have TSA PreCheck or CLEAR, look for the priority screening line – it should save you a lot of time.
 At some airports, First and Business Class passengers can access dedicated security screening.
 Another option is to check to see if your credit card offers access to a fast-track airport security line.
-Lastly, if you are traveling with children or require special assistance with a wheelchair or similar equipment, many larger airports offer dedicated security lines.
-Regardless of where you line-up, if you want to deal with airport security like a pro, use this time to get organized, e.g., have your photo identification and boarding pass ready, remove your jacket (if necessary), and check your kid’s pockets for prohibited items.
+Lastly, if you are travelling with children or require special assistance with a wheelchair or similar equipment, many larger airports offer dedicated security lines.
+Regardless of where you line up, if you want to deal with airport security like a pro, use this time to get organized, e.g., have your photo identification and boarding pass ready, remove your jacket (if necessary), empty your pockets, and check your kid’s pockets for prohibited items.

 What to Wear